 If you haven’t already heard, The RSPB Big Garden Birdwatch took place over the weekend.
 What a weekend it was!
 Thousands nationally took part in a spot of birdwatching, enabling the RSPB to monitor our much-loved feathered friends.
-The RSPB ask households to count the number of birds that they can see in their garden for just an hour across the long weekend.
+The RSPB asks households to count the number of birds that they can see in their garden for just an hour across the long weekend.
 They then ask individuals to note down how many birds of different species they could see in their garden at any one time.
 Those taking part then submit their results for analysis!

-Caring for the birds is a significant part of our environmental enthusiasm, so we are always glad when then RSPB Big Garden Birdwatch comes around.
+Caring for the birds is a significant part of our environmental enthusiasm, so we are always glad when the RSPB Big Garden Birdwatch comes around.
 Our directors have always tried to make sure that Yellend Farm is a true home for the birds.
-The Price family have done this by investing in wildlife ponds and numerous native shrubs, in addition to feeders dotted about the site.
+The Price family has done this by investing in wildlife ponds and numerous native shrubs, in addition to feeders dotted about the site.
 Last year, Kate even put up numerous swallow nest boxes to give them a safe place to reside when they inevitably return this year!

 Getting The Team Involved

 While we’ve always encouraged our team to get involved, this year we wanted to do something a little bit different.
-To enable others to attract birds to their garden, we gave our team a ready to go birdfeeder!
+To enable others to attract birds to their garden, we gave our team a ready-to-go birdfeeder!
 We filled the feeders with fat balls as these are often popular with garden birds – particularly in the cold winter months.

 While the feeders were gifted with the RSPB Big Garden Birdwatch in mind, we hope that the feeders will set the team up all year round to care for the birds as we do onsite.
 We were thrilled to see so many of our Sign Maker workforce taking part – it’s great to know that our passion for the environment is shared across the business.